When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Tree Recovery from the Bottom

 An important particular case of HSBM is the \new{binary tree SBM} (BTSBM), in which the tree~$\cT$ is full and balanced, and the probability of a link between two nodes in clusters $C_a$ and~$C_b$ depends only on the depth of $\lca(a,b)$, \textit{i.e.,} $p(\lca(a,b)) = p_{|\lca(a,b)|}$ for all $a,b \in \cL_{\cT}$.
 In particular, the number of communities of a BTSBM is $K = 2^{d_{\cT}}$, and assortativity implies that $p_0 < p_1 < \cdots < p_{d_\cT}$.
 We illustrate an HSBM and a BTSBM in Figure~\ref{fig:illustration_HBM_BTSBM}.
+Observe that the BTSBM defines the same model as in~\cite{li2022hierarchical}, while the HSBM is a natural extension where the tree is still binary but not necessarily full and complete.